Service Definitions

 Tags

-Tags are used to add supplementary information to services.
+Tags serve to add supplementary information to services.
 You can assign one or more tags to a service:

 services: